 Required Outputs Instructions a.
-Number of parents/guardians receiving support a.
-Include the number of individual parents/guardians participating in the activity.
+Number of child care facilities participating a.
+Include child care centers and homes with at least one classroom or one staff member participating.
+If your activity is not based in child care, then enter a 0 for this output each quarter and select "output not appropriate for this activity." b.
+Number of children participating b.
+Report the number of children participating in this activity.
+If this activity doesn't directly serve children, then enter a 0 for this output each quarter and select "output not appropriate for this activity."
+C. Number of parents/guardians participating C. Include the number of individual parents/guardians participating in the activity.
 Other adults who have responsibility for the child (i.e. grandparents, aunt/uncle) may be included if said adult is a participant in the activity.
 This is a count of individual parents/guardians rather than family units.
 When more than one adult in the family participates in the activity, each should be counted separately.
 Child care center or home providers/staff should NOT be included.